Alfredo’s Beach Club

 June 24, 2017 at 4pm

 MFA Graduate in Dance of the University of Maryland, performer, choreographer and dance teacher.
 Her focus is in the interaction between dance and technology, and also the relationship between classical, contemporary and folk dance styles.
 Vannia has danced with Ballet Municipal de Lima, DC’s Teatro de Danza Contemporanea, Nejla Yatkin’s NY2Dance and the Maryland Dance Ensemble.
 She has received awards in Argentina, Cuba and the US, and the NDEO Excellence in Education Award (National Dance Education Organization) in 2009.
-She is the Director of V.I.D.A – Vannia Ibarguen Dance Arts, creating artistic and pedagogical events and organizing festivals in South America; and Artistic Director of Global Water Dances, biannual event that takes place in more than 80 cities around the world to raise awareness about water issues through dance and movement.
+She is the Director of V.I.D.A – Vannia Ibarguen Dance Arts, creating artistic and pedagogical events and organizing festivals in South America; and Artistic Director of Global Water Dances, biennial event that takes place in more than 100 locations around the world to raise awareness about water issues through dance and movement.

 History of Site and Related Water Issues: